Security Policy

 • The database (AWS RDS PostgreSQL) uses AES-256 encryption at rest.

-• Sensitive values — including cloud provider credentials, OAuth tokens, and application secrets — are encrypted at the application level using AES-256-GCM before storage.
+• Sensitive values — including OAuth tokens and application secrets — are encrypted at the application level using AES-256-GCM before storage.

 • Encryption keys are versioned to support key rotation without re-encrypting existing data.